DataDog/documentation/content/en/tracing/setup/dotnet.md

 ### Configuration

 The .NET Tracer is configured using code, environment variables, or application settings in the `<appSettings>` section of the `app.config`/`web.config` file (.NET Framework only).
-In addition to the settings listed in ..., the following table lists configuration variables for automatic instrumentation:
+In addition to the settings listed in [Getting Started][10], the following table lists configuration variables for automatic instrumentation:

 Variable Name                            | `Tracer.Settings` Property                          | Description                                                                                                                                                                                                                                                        | Default Value                                  |
 ---------------------------------------- | --------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------- |